simplesamlphp/simplesamlphp-module-webauthn/README.md

 * the optional OCSP checks are not performed (this is explicitly permitted in the spec due to other means of revocation checking in the FIDO MDS).

-For bith "packed / x5c" and "fido-u2f":
+For both "packed / x5c" and "fido-u2f":
 * due to the lack of any externally provided knowledge about CAs(???) all attestations are classified as "Basic" (i.e. no "AttCA" level)